 I don’t want to audition this season, but I’m curious.
 What are my options?

 Our FENIXperience camps are designed to be just that- experiences.
 It is not required that you accept a contract.
-There is also the option for those who play instruments to purchase our audition packet from the Fenix Gear Store.

 What should I play for the playing portion of the audition?

 You should pick something that best represents how you play.
 It should highlight your strengths as a player.
 Your piece can be any style of your choosing.
 The playing audition, while important, is not the only deciding factor in the audition process.
 We are looking for performers who can apply information quickly, can move and play well, and are willing to work hard for a spot.

 Should I bring a horn to the audition camps?

 YES.
 If you have the ability, please bring a horn.
 The corps does not own enough equipment for everyone who comes to audition.

 I am a mellophone auditionee, but I do not have access to an F mellophone.
 Is this a problem?

 No. Not for the initial audition.
 Also, you may perform your playing audition on a concert French Horn.